SilkRose/Pony/stories/pink-mended-sparkles/pink-mended-sparkles.md

 "Goodbye," I say.

-A few moments later I hear the door close behind her.
+A few moments later, I hear the door close behind her.

 "What was a yes?"